Trade Richard Sherman? Contract Hurts His NFL Salary Compared To Seahawks Money

 Based on his impact, Sherman could have a net worth between $18 million and $25 million.
 The corner signed a four-year, $57 million contract in 2014.
 That made him the highest paid corner at the time.

 Still, Sherman could get traded, according to the latest NFL Free Agency Rumors.
-Plus, there are updates on Jamaal Charles, Arthur Brown, and Ricky Jean-Francois visiting Seattle.
+Plus, there are updates on Jamaal Charles, Arthur Brown and Ricky Jean-Francois visiting Seattle.

 Sherman trade rumors stem from the team’s concerns about his leadership, according to NFLTradeRumors.co.
 The website cites a tweet from Bleacher Report’s Jordan Schultz that says the team could trade him due to Sherman’s lack of true leadership.
 However, the same report said that a trade remains unlikely.